abhishekbhartiind/node-docker-application/README.md

 # run docker in detched mode with specific name
 # with port `-p 4000:3000` 4000: run docker file and 3000: for node application
 docker exec -it node-app bash
+docker ps # shows you running containers docker ps -a # shows all containers docker logs node-app # show logs related with docker container, here for "node-app"
 ```

 Overview of docker file system, we can ignore file with `.dockerignore`